dimagi/commcare-sync-ansible/README.md

 ansible-playbook -i inventories/myproject commcare_sync.yml --limit myserver --vault-password-file ~/myproject-ansible-vault -vv --tags=deploy
 ```

-You can also use the fabric example in the [app repository](https://github.com/dimagi/commcare-sync) to deploy.
+You can also modify the fabric example in the [app repository](https://github.com/dimagi/commcare-sync) to deploy.